axem-solutions/example/docs/dev_env.md

 ### Obtaining the dummy test tool image

-You can use your own tools that you containerized by yourself in Development Environments created with dem.
+You can use your own tools that you containerized by yourself in Development Environments created with DEM.
 To see how to do it, we containerize a dummy test tool.
 (This won't be an actual test environment, just a script that prints "test environment" :face_with_hand_over_mouth:.)

 Let's create a directory for building the dummy test tool!